 - In addition to the participation in ARTSYS and the articulation agreements listed above, the University also participates in the state-wide articulation programs for the RN to BSN completion (Nursing) and the AAT to bachelor’s degree program for education students.

-Every Tuesday, our admissions office will stay open late to accommodate students interested in transferring to Notre Dame of Maryland University.
 Schedule a visit to meet with an admissions counselor to learn more about transferring credits and the transfer admissions process.
 Campus tours, class visits and appointments with academic departments are also available.

 Talk to an Admissions Counselor